Noza23/TransferSAM/README.md

 2. Tumor model for identifying Kidney Tumors in the image.
 3. Cyst model for identifying Kidney Cysts in the image.

-In the end the 3 models were combined into a single class instance which was store in a pickle format using the script:
+In the end the 3 models were combined into a single class instance which was stored in a pickle format using the script:
 ```
 python3 scripts/build_KiTSAM.py --roi_model <Path to ROI model> --tumor_model <Path to tumor model> --cyst_model <Path to cyst model>
 ```